California LLC Fee: Everything You Need to Know

 California Incorporation Fees

 California imposes fees when a business is looking to incorporate in California because of the various stages of the process.
 For example, California will impose a fee for when a corporation registers its name.
 This fee is determined based on location.
-There is also a filing fee of one hundred dollars.
+There is also a filing fee of $100.

 California LLC Fees and Taxes

 Forming an LLC in California will be cheaper than filing as a corporation.
 It costs about $85.
-However, there is also a 20 dollar charge to the corporation when it files a Statement of Information.
+However, there is also a $20 charge to the corporation when it files a Statement of Information.
 Having an LLC also requires ongoing fees.
-There is a yearly eight hundred dollar fee which is due three months after the LLC is created and every April 15 afterward.
+There is a yearly $800 fee which is due three months after the LLC is created and every April 15 afterward.

 Tax on Gross Receipts

-The State of California imposes a second "Gross Receipts Tax" on every California LLC, but not on any California corporation.
-Like most other forms of businesses, a California corporation only pays tax on its net taxable income.
+California also imposes a "Gross Receipts Tax" on LLCs operating in the state, but not on corporations.
+Like most other forms of businesses, a California corporation only pays tax on net taxable income.
+In the state of California, the taxes a corporation are expected to pay are based on the company's net revenues.
+A limited liability company, however, will see their tax rates based on gross revenue.

 Net income generated by the LLC is treated as self-employment income and taxed at around 15 percent.
-By contrast, the shareholders of a California corporation do not pay any self-employment tax; they only pay a 15 percent capital gains tax on profit distributions.
+In comparison, a corporation's shareholders are not subject to self-employment taxes.
+Rather, they pay only a 15 percent capital gains tax on any applicable profit distributions.

 Higher Income Tax

-There is also a high probability that the LLC members will have to pay income taxes on money they never actually received.
-If the LLC uses some of its profit to build inventory or to acquire assets, the members will be required to pay self-employment tax on the value of the inventory even though they never received a dime.
+There is also a good chance that LLC members will be required to pay income taxes on money they haven't actually received as payment for their services.
+If the limited liability company, for example, uses profits to acquire assets or build up its inventory, its members may be required to pay self-employment tax on the value of these things even though they never received any of the money for themselves.